Student Focused, Partnership Driven

 9. What is a Magnet School?
 Are all Magnet Schools gifted in nature?

-A Magnet school is a public school operated under a court-ordered or federally approved voluntary desegregation plan offering a specialized curriculum, to a student body representing a cross section of the community.
+Federally approved voluntary desegregation plan offering a specialized curriculum, to a student body representing a cross section of the community.
 They attract students of different racial and socioeconomic backgrounds with similar educational interests, provide unique sets of learning opportunities, encourage innovation, and promote academic gains for students.
 Not all magnet schools are gifted.

 10. What if my child has special needs?